-In view of the clinical lore and a small number of published studies, antidepressants may induce or exacerbate RSWA and increase risk of developing RBD or subclinical RBD (Guilleminault et al., 1976, Bental et al., 1979, Schenck et al., 1992, Onofrj et al., 2003, Winkelman and James, 2004, Zhang et al., 2010, Hoque and Chesson, 2010).
-A recent clinical epidemiological study on parasomnia in psychiatric out-patient find out that the lifetime and 1-year prevalence of RBD and/or subclinical RBD among psychiatric out-patients are 5.8% and 3.8% respectively.
-It is ten times more common than the prevalence of RBD in the general population.
-Further, these patients are of younger age, female predominance, being associated with antidepressants usage, and no concurrent neurodegenerative diseases compared to the RBD patients in the general population (Lam et al., 2008).
-The selective serotonin (5-HT) reuptake inhibitors (SSRIs) are the first-line antidepressants in recent decades, and their effect on RSWA can be suspected from basic knowledge on muscle atonia during REM sleep.
-The normal loss of muscle tone during REM sleep results from two mechanisms, one passive and one active.
-Serotonergic neurons descending to the nuclei of cranial nerves and to the lower motor neurons reduce their firing, disfacilitating the neurons during non REM sleep, and cease firing during REM sleep (Siegel, 2006).
-As a consequence, muscle tone is reduced from light to deep non-REM sleep and then during REM sleep, leading to hypotonia (postural muscle tone is reduced but still present).
-In addition to this passive mechanism, an active paralysis of postural muscle tone (named atonia) occurs specifically during REM sleep, and use a cholinergic-glutaminergic-glycinergic pathway to eventually block the postsysnaptic lower motor neurons.
-In humans, drugs that stimulate the serotonin system (e.g., fluoxetine, paroxetine, and venlafaxine) and those that block acetylcholine transmission (tricyclics such as clomipramine) can induce RSWA and/or RBD, possibly because they prevent the normal sleep-related hypotonia (serotoninergic drugs) or the normal REM sleep-related atonia (anticholinergics) (Arnulf, 2012).
-Previous studies suggested that SSRIs could intensify dreaming (Pace-Schott et al., 2001) and produce more RSWA than did controls, and might increase risk of developing RBD (Schenck et al., 1992, Winkelman and James, 2004, Gagnon et al., 2006, Zhang et al., 2010, Hoque and Chesson, 2010).
-However, most of these researches are retrospective and cross-sectional studies with small sample size on a mixture of SSRIs.
-It is well known that not all SSRIs have same pharmacological profiles, so different SSRI might have differential tendency to induce RSWA.
-The specific effect of a single SSRI on RSWA should be studied.
-The main purpose of this study is to characterize the effect of sertraline on RSWA in depressed patients in 8-week clinical trial with repeated video-ploysomnography (vPSG) assessment.
+In view of the clinical lore and a small number of published studies, antidepressants may induce or exacerbate RSWA and increase the risk of developing RBD or subclinical RBD (Guilleminault et al., 1976, Bental et al., 1979, Schenck et al., 1992, Onofrj et al., 2003, Winkelman and James, 2004, Zhang et al., 2010, Hoque and Chesson, 2010).
+A recent clinical epidemiological study on parasomnia in psychiatric outpatients revealed that the lifetime and 1-year prevalences of RBD and/or subclinical RBD among psychiatric outpatients were 5.8% and 3.8%, respectively.
+These prevalences are ten times higher than the prevalence of RBD in the general population.
+Further, compared with RBD patients in the general population, psychiatric outpatients with RBD were younger in age, were predominantly female, were more likely to be using antidepressants, and had fewer concurrent neurodegenerative diseases (Lam et al., 2008).
+In recent decades, selective serotonin (5-HT) reuptake inhibitors (SSRIs) have become first-line antidepressants, and they are suspected to exert effects on RSWA based on basic knowledge of muscle atonia during REM sleep.
+The normal loss of muscle tone during REM sleep occurs due to two mechanisms: one is passive, while the other is active.
+During non-REM sleep, the firing of serotonergic neurons descending to the nuclei of the cranial nerves and to the lower motor neurons is reduced, leading to disfacilitation; during REM sleep, the firing of serotonergic neurons ceases (Siegel, 2006).
+As a consequence, muscle tone is reduced from light to deep non-REM sleep as well as during REM sleep, leading to hypotonia (postural muscle tone is reduced but still present).
+In addition to this passive mechanism, active paralysis of postural muscle tone (termed atonia) occurs specifically during REM sleep, and the postsynaptic lower motor neurons are eventually blocked via the cholinergic-glutaminergic-glycinergic pathway.
+In humans, drugs that stimulate the serotonin system (e.g., fluoxetine, paroxetine, and venlafaxine) and those that block acetylcholine transmission (tricyclics such as clomipramine) can induce RSWA and/or RBD, possibly due to their prevention of normal sleep-related hypotonia (serotoninergic drugs) or normal REM sleep-related atonia (anticholinergics) (Arnulf, 2012).
+Previous studies have suggested that compared with controls, SSRIs could intensify dreaming (Pace-Schott et al., 2001), increase RSWA, and possibly increase the risk of developing RBD (Schenck et al., 1992, Winkelman and James, 2004, Gagnon et al., 2006, Zhang et al., 2010, Hoque and Chesson, 2010).
+However, most of these studies were retrospective, cross-sectional studies with small sample sizes, and the subjects received a mixture of SSRIs.
+It is well known that all SSRIs do not have the same pharmacological profiles; thus, different SSRIs might have different tendencies to induce RSWA.
+With this in mind, the specific effects of individual SSRIs on RSWA should be studied.
+The main purpose of this study was to characterize the effect of sertraline on RSWA in depressed patients in an 8-week clinical trial using repeated video-polysomnography (vPSG) assessment.

 2. METHODS